These communication tips will help improve your relationships and your impact on the world.

-It’s so simple but usually takes us forcing ourselves to actually try it.
+It’s so simple but usually takes us forcing ourselves to try it.

 If you can do this, it means that you were really, really listening to what was being said.

-When your boss says to you, “I want you to secure two more clients by the end of the month in order to meet the goals we set out.”
+When your boss says, “I want you to secure two more clients by the end of the month to meet the goals we set out.”

-Before jumping to analyzing why he is such an ass or what you’ve done wrong, simply say back to him, “So you want me to secure two more clients before the end of the month in order to meet our goals?”
+Before analyzing why he is such an ass or what you’ve done wrong, simply say back to him, “So you want me to secure two more clients before the end of the month to meet our goals?”

-Instead of being in our own heads judging, dreaming and analyzing, we’re present to what is really happening right in front of us.
+Instead of being in our heads judging, dreaming, and analyzing, we’re present to what is really happening right in front of us.

 In fact, try this on yourself.

-Say back to yourself what you are thinking a couple of times throughout the day.
+Say back to yourself what you think a couple of times throughout the day.

-When you start noticing what thoughts are really going on in your mind, you then have the power to change them if they are not serving you.
+When you start noticing what thoughts are really going on in your mind, you can change them if they are not serving you.

-These are three tools that you can easily start practicing today to get you started on the path toward easier communication in your life.
+These three tools can easily get you started on the path toward easier communication in your life.

-Since we weren’t taught this stuff in school, I hope these help!
+Since we weren’t taught this in school, I hope these help!